The Classical Compact Groups and Gaussian Multiplicative Chaos: Statement of Main Result and Strategy of Proof

-All the expectations can be expressed as (sums of) Toeplitz+Hankel determinants (see (\ref{eqn:T+H def}) and Theorem \ref{thm:average}).
-To prove that (\ref{eqn:L2 limit}) goes to zero as first $n \rightarrow \infty$ and then $k \rightarrow \infty$, in the case $I = I_\epsilon$, $\alpha > - 1/4$ and $\alpha^2 - \beta^2 < 1/2$, we needed to derive specific results on the asymptotics of Toeplitz+Hankel determinants of symbols with two pairs of merging singularities bounded away from $\pm 1$, which are written down in the next section.
-To the best of our knowledge these results have not previously been set out and are of independent interest.
-For the case $I = [0,2\pi)$, $\alpha \geq 0$, $\alpha^2 - \beta^2 < 1/2$ and $4\alpha^2 < 1$, we use recent results on uniform asymptotics of Toeplitz+Hankel determinants kindly communicated to us by Claeys, Glesner, Minakov and Yang \cite{Claeys et al}.
+The proof in the case $I = I_\epsilon$, $\alpha^2 - \beta^2 < 1/2$, $\alpha > -1/4$, works in almost exactly the same way.
+Instead of Theorem \ref{thm:T+H Claeys}, which only holds for $\alpha \geq 0$, we use new results on the uniform asymptotics of Toeplitz+Hankel determinants of symbols with two pairs of merging singularities bounded away from $\pm 1$, which are stated in Theorems \ref{thm:T+H uniform} and \ref{thm:T, T+H extended} in the next section.
+To the best of our knowledge these results have not previously been set out and we believe them to be of independent interest.